COS301-SE-2024/Smart-Inventory/documents/ArchitecturalSpecification.md

 * The presentation layer can be designed to provide a user-friendly interface.

 Security:
 * Allowing layered controls like firewalls, access controls, and encryption at different layers make it harder to breach the system.
-Data protection ad data is secured at rest and in transit using encryption.
+Data protection as data is secured at rest and in transit using encryption.
 Allows for separation of duties limiting user access based on roles, minimizing damage from compromised accounts.

 ### Service-Oriented Architecture (SOA)